parisjs/parisjs-talks-submit/README.md

-# Paris.js talks submission
+# Paris.js info submission

-Render a form to post a new talk for paris.js meetups, and save it on Trello.
+Render forms to post new talks and sponsorship and save them on Trello.

 ## Install